timtomch/cheesemap/README.md

 300 queries per day, the same CSV file can be re-run through the script.
 Only rows where the lat and lon pair is missing will then be queried.
 This allows the list to be gelolocated in batches.

+      An earlier version of the script used the Google Places API instead, but this was found to be even less reliable.
+      Note that an API key needs to be obtained from the YellowAPI service for the script to work.

 The resulting CSV file is then run through [csv2json.py](https://github.com/timtomch/cheesemap/blob/master/csv2json.py) to be turned into a geoJSON file, to be mapped by GitHub's built-in geoJSON engine.